selectize/selectize.js/docs/api.md

 	</tr>
 	<tr>
 		<td valign="top"><code>addOption(data)</code></td>
-		<td valign="top">Adds an available option.
+		<td valign="top">Adds an available option, or array of options.
 If it already exists, nothing will happen.
 Note: this does not refresh the options list dropdown (use refreshOptions() for that).</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>updateOption(value, data)</code></td>